Higher-Stark/JOS/lab4/notes.md

 `pgfault` first checks and panics if it is not triggered by writing to a copy-on-write page.
 We just duplicate the page and replace the old mapping.
 Then the program resumes.

+### Challenge - sfork

+`fork()` create a child env which is not allowed to modify parent env's memory space. `sfork()` create a shared one.
+This is some what useful when two envs communicates frequently.

+The implementation of `sfork()` is quite similiar to `fork()`.
+The difference is that pages below user stack is shared between parent and child and child has the same permission as parent has.
+But user stack and user exception stack is not shared.

+**Notice**
+`thisenv` is defined in user level memory, as a global variable.
+To achieve proper functionality, we need to set `thisenv` to the real 'thisenv' `thisenv = &envs[ENVX(sys_getenvid())]`.

 ## Part C: Preemptive Multitasking and Inter-Process communication

 So far the JOS can't gains the control of the CPU only when the program gives up voluntarily.